aha0x0x/LotteryApplication/README.md

 * To build/package:
 `mvn package`

-* to execute
+* after bulding, to execute
 `mvn exec:java -Dexec.mainClass="code.aha.lottery.Lottery"`

 Playing Intructions
 -------------------

-application support the following list of commands:
+application supports following list of commands:

 * `quit` quit the application
 * `purchase <username>` purchase a ticket.
-Note that username is required otherwise no purchase will be done. eg. purchase Joe
+Note that username is required otherwise no purchase will be done. eg. `purchase Joe`
 * `winners` prints the winners of the current draw.
 * `draw` starts a new draw.
 All purchased tickets are discarded and purchase list reset.